andreysuprano/andreysuprano/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Paraná Banco Tech.
+- 🔭 I’m currently working on Paraná Banco Tech.🔭 I’m currently working on Paraná Banco TechI’m currently working on Paraná Banco Tech.Tech.🔭 I’m currently working on Paraná Banco TechI’m currently working on Paraná Banco Tech.
+- 👯 I’m looking to collaborate on ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Payments and Devops.
 - 💬 Ask me about Tests(QA), React Native and Mobile Apps.